 Will Bad First Semester Law School Grades Tank Your Legal Career?

-When it’s January, it means one thing to law students: Grades are coming in.
+January means one thing to law students, their grades are coming in.
 If your first-semester law school grades are everything you hoped and dreamed, awesome!
 For most people, especially 1Ls, that’s not the case, unfortunately.

 Change How You Prepare